-I’ve written several blog posts about Jack Hart’s excellent writing craft book Storycraft.
+I’ve written several blog posts about Jack Hart’s excellent writing craft book Storycraft (Amazon affiliate link).
 Hart served for many years as managing editor at The Oregonian, the Pacific Northwest’s largest newspaper.
 He also guided several Pulitzer-prize winning articles to publication.

 In this book, he teaches everything that he learned from his many years as a journalist.
 And he also shares his secret to developing your writing voice: